This functionality is only available in the development version of FreeSurfer.

 See the table below for a summary of the functionalities supported by each version.

 The first time you run this module, it will prompt you to install Tensorflow.
 Simply follow the instructions in the screen to install the CPU or GPU version.

 If you have a compatible GPU, you can install the GPU version for faster processing, but this requires installing libraries (GPU driver, Cuda, CuDNN).
 These libraries are generally required for a GPU, and are not specific for this tool.
 In fact you may have already installed them.
 In this case you can directly use this tool without taking any further actions, as the code will automatically run on your GPU.

---cpu: (optional) use this flag to enforce running with CPU rather than GPU.
+--cpu: (optional) to run on the CPU rather than the GPU.

 Does running this tool require preprocessing of the input scans?